 Fitbit: Developing a Global Headless Deployment in Record Time

-To stay competitive in today’s ever-evolving business ecosystem, companies have to maintain new and innovative ways to distinguish themselves as leaders within their industry.
+To stay competitive in today’s ever-evolving business ecosystem, companies need new and innovative ways to distinguish themselves as leaders within their industry.
 Fitbit, for example, had been a pioneer in wearable fitness technology since 2007, meaning they’ve had to adapt to the changing technology landscape in order to remain relevant.
-With competition from tech giants like Apple starting to threaten their position, Fitbit came to Guidance for help recapture global market share, while enhancing the online experience for their current customers.
-With a global reach of over 20 countries, Fitbit needed a new global cart and checkout experience that could serve all their different customers needs.
+With competition from tech giants like Apple starting to threaten their position, Fitbit came to Guidance for help recapturing global market share, while enhancing the online experience for their current customers.
+With a global reach of over 20 countries, Fitbit needed a new global cart and checkout experience that could serve all their different customers’ needs.

 Today, having a seamless online experience is crucial for Fitbit’s success.
 Because they were founded in the early days of ecommerce, their current platform was no longer able to support the scale and customization that the company now required.
 Guidance identified Adobe Experience Manager (AEM) as the new content management system to elevate Fitbit’s customer experience.

-Despite various difficulties and roadblocks that could have potentially stopped development, Guidance was able to deploy a series of API workarounds that drove the project to completion.
-The result is a global checkout experience and world class B2C fitness platform that seamlessly supports 44 different languages, and operates within 20+ countries.
-With this sophisticated platform, Fitbit is now able to compete on a global scale, as it supports it’s customers transactions globally and in a more user-friendly and efficient manner.
+Guidance was able to deploy a series of API workarounds that drove the project to completion.
+The result is a global checkout experience and world-class B2C fitness platform that seamlessly supports 44 different languages and operates within 20+ countries.
+With this sophisticated platform, Fitbit is now able to compete on a global scale, as it supports its customers' transactions globally and in a more user-friendly and efficient manner.

-If you want to learn more about this project, visit the our Fitbit Case Study.
+To learn more about this project, visit our Fitbit Case Study.

 CareerStep: Headless Commerce for the E-Learning World